byui-cse/itm300-course/source/module-10/project-lab.md

 * Click on the tab where you opened the AWS Lab
 * Click on **i** AWS Details
 * Click on Show next to **AWS CLI:**
-* Copy the contents of that box.
+* Copy the contents of that box starting at the beginning of [default].
 It should have the access key id, the secret access key and the token

 ![Example of AWS Token Box]({{URLROOT}}/shared/img/aws-cli-example.jpg)